 - i.
 The Contingency Reserve is established to ensure that Caledon Parent-Child Centre has a minimum of three months of operational expenses for contingency purposes. - ii.
 The Adjustments After Birth reserve is to be used to fund costs related to Adjustments After Birth Programs. - iii.
 The Parent/Child Programs reserve is to be used to fund costs related to Parent/Child Programs. - iv.
 The Family Support Programs reserve is to be used to fund costs related to Family Support Programs. - v.
 The Pre-School Area reserve is to be used to fund a preschool area in the Centre. - vi.
 The Capital Asset reserve is to be used to fund the purchase of a new van. - vii.
-The Strategic Resourcing reserve is to be used to fund new strategic initiatives as identified in the organization's strategic plan. - viii.
 The Continuing Education reserve is to be used for reimbursement of approved continuing education for staff.